collective/sc.social.like/README.rst

 Privacy and cookies
 ^^^^^^^^^^^^^^^^^^^

-Social networks and privacy togheter is a thorny argument, let say that social media widget commonly tracks user actions and add 3rd party cookies.
+Social media widgets commonly track user actions and add third party cookies.

-If privacy is something you must care about (for example: if you need to take care of the `European Cookie Law`_) sc.social.like provide a "*Do not track users*" option.
+If privacy is something you must care about
+(for instance, if you need to comply with the `European Cookie Law <http://eur-lex.europa.eu/legal-content/EN/TXT/?uri=celex:32009L0136>`_), sc.social.like provides a "*Do not track users*" option.
-When enabled, social media widget are rendered as simple HTML links at the expense of features and user experience.
+When enabled, social media widgets will be rendered as simple HTML links at the expense of features and user experience.

-This product is also respecting the `Do Not Track`_ browser user's preference.
+This product is also respects the `Do Not Track <http://donottrack.us/>`_ user's browser preference.
-If the user configured his browser for beeing not tracked, social media will be rendered as the "*Severe privacy*" settings is enabled.
+If the user configured the browser for not being tracked, social media will be rendered as if the "*Severe privacy*" setting was enabled.

 Screenshots
 ^^^^^^^^^^^